Structure-preserving integrators for dissipative systems based on reversible-irreversible splitting: Abstract

 \section{Abstract}

-We study the optimal design of numerical integrators for dissipative systems, for which there exists an underlying thermodynamic structure known as GENERIC (General Equation for the NonEquilibrium Reversible-Irreversible Coupling).
-We present a framework to construct structure-preserving integrators for linearly damped systems by splitting the system into reversible and irreversible parts.
-The reversible part, which is typically a Hamiltonian system, is solved by using a symplectic method (e.g., Verlet), for which an associated modified Hamiltonian in the form of a series expansion can be obtained by using backward error analysis.
-The modified Hamiltonian is then used to adjust the irreversible part in such a way that the modified total energy for the whole system can be conserved.
-Our findings are verified by various numerical experiments, demonstrating the superiority of structure-preserving integrators over alternative schemes in terms of the accuracy control of both energy conservation and entropy production as well as the preservation of the dissipation rate.
+We study the optimal design of numerical integrators for dissipative systems, for which there exists an underlying thermodynamic structure known as GENERIC (general equation for the nonequilibrium reversible-irreversible coupling).
+We present a frame-work to construct structure-preserving integrators by splitting the system into reversible and irreversible dynamics.
+The reversible part, which is often degenerate and reduces to a Hamiltonian form on its symplectic leaves, is solved by using a symplectic method (e.g., Verlet) with degenerate variables being left unchanged, for which an associated modified Hamiltonian (and subsequently a modified energy) in the form of a series expansion can be obtained by using backward error analysis.
+The modified energy is then used to construct a modified friction matrix associated with the irreversible part in such a way that a modified degeneracy condition is satisfied.
+The modified irreversible dynamics can be further solved by an explicit midpoint method if not exactly solvable.
+Our findings are verified by various numerical experiments, demonstrating the superiority of structure-preserving integrators over alternative schemes in terms of not only the accuracy control of both energy conservation and entropy production but also the preservation of the conformal symplectic structure in the case of linearly damped systems.

 \pagenumbering{arabic}